pac4j/pac4j/documentation/docs/clients/openid-connect-config.md

 config.setExpireSessionWithToken(false);
 ```

-The additional param `TokenExpirationAdvance` allows you to set the time in seconds, previous to the token expiration, in which the expiration is advanced.
-By default it is `0` seconds.
+To treat the token as expired a little earlier, set `tokenExpirationAdvance` in seconds.
+The default is `0`; this example advances expiration by 10 seconds:

 ```java
 config.setTokenExpirationAdvance(10);
 ```

-When validating the IDToken in the login process, you can set a clock skew:
+When validating an ID token at login, allow for a difference between the provider's clock and your application's clock with:

 ```java
 // 1 minute
 config.setMaxClockSkew(60);
 ```

-To reinforce security, the `none` algorithm for ID tokens (meaning no signature validation) must be explicitly accepted by using:
+Unsigned ID tokens (`alg=none`) are refused unless you explicitly allow them.
+The following setting accepts them without signature validation:

 ```java
 config.setAllowUnsignedIdTokens(true);